rosafilgueira/dispel4py_workflows/twitter_sentiment/README.md

 - For collecting tweets you need a Twitter account and a Twitter application you would need:

-   ( Note: Assuming you already have a Twitter account use the following instructions to create a Twitter application)

     1.Create a Twitter application
 	* Open a web browser and go to https://apps.twitter.com/app/new
     	* Sign in with your normal Twitter username and password if you are not already signed in.